prowler-cloud/prowler/docs/tutorials/custom-checks-metadata.md

 ## File Syntax

+This feature is available for all the providers supported in Prowler since the metadata format is common between all the providers.
 The following is the YAML format for the custom checks metadata file:
 ```yaml title="custom_checks_metadata.yaml"
 CustomChecksMetadata:
   aws: